-- Port Authority of New York & New Jersey (D.N.J.; Federal Maritime Commission) – Defending the Port Authority in multiple litigations involving claims seeking hundreds of millions of dollars in damages.
+- Port Authority of New York & New Jersey (D.N.J.; Federal Maritime Commission) – Successfully defended the Port Authority in multiple litigations involving claims seeking hundreds of millions of dollars in damages.

 - Tyco Electronics v.
 State of New York (N.Y.
-Court of Claims) – Obtained one of the largest settlements ever against the State in the Court of Claims as plaintiffs' counsel in breach of contract action against New York State arising from the largest contract ever entered into by the State of New York.
+Court of Claims) – Obtained one of the largest settlements ever against the State in the Court of Claims as plaintiff’s counsel in breach of contract action arising from the largest contract ever entered into by the State of New York.

 - Spinedex v.
 United Healthcare of Arizona (D. Ariz.) – Obtained summary judgment dismissing putative ERISA class action by chiropractic provider and plan participants alleging that benefits were improperly denied as “experimental and unproven.”

 - International Biometric Group, LLC v.
-Intrepid Solutions and Services, Inc. (S.D.N.Y.) – Defeated motion for TRO by a competitor prohibiting Intrepid, a leading biometrics company, from participating in a bid for Department of Defense contract, involving allegations regarding misappropriation of trade secrets and breach of restrictive covenants.
+Intrepid Solutions and Services, Inc. (S.D.N.Y.) – Defeated motion for TRO by a competitor seeking to prohibit Intrepid, a leading biometrics company, from participating in a bid for Department of Defense contract, in a dispute involving allegations regarding misappropriation of trade secrets and breach of restrictive covenants.

 - Bischoff v.
 Frank Brunckhorst Co. and Boar’s Head Provisions (Sup.
 Ct.
 N.Y.
 County) – Defended privately held companies and certain owners in action alleging breach of contract and fiduciary duties.
 Secured very favorable settlement.

-From 2004-2005, Mr. Friedmann clerked for the Honorable Colleen McMahon in the Southern District of New York.
+From 2004-2005, Jared clerked for the Honorable Colleen McMahon in the Southern District of New York.